codingwithden/codingwithden/README.md

 - ✉️ How to reach me **codingwithden@gmail.com**

-- ✏️ Know about my experiences at Bloomtech's Institution Of Technology <br>& Upcoming Personal Projects
+- ✏️ Whats Next?: Launching my NYC app, releasing my UGC website, and completing the AWS Certified Cloud Practitioner Certification in 2026.

 - 🫧 Fun fact: **I've worked with two startup companies in the past year in occasional QA Testing, feedback and content creation through organic customer outreach via social media such as xTiles & Love8!**